-28.421 Fifteen tokens belonging to the primary victim may not be used to support his cities.
-This effect is resolved immediately (check for city support).
-After the end of the current calamity phase, the tokens again function normally.
-If the primary victim has less than fifteen tokens on the board, Slave Revolt affects all of these tokens.

-28.4211 If the primary victim holds Theocracy or Mining five additional tokens may not be used for city support per advance held.
-The effects of Theocracy and Mining are cumulative.

-28.4212 If the primary victim holds Mythology or Enlightenment, five less tokens may not be used for city support per advance held.
-The effects of Mythology and Enlightenment are cumulative.

-28.422 Cities are reduced one at a time, with the newly available tokens being eligible to provide support for the victim's remaining cities.
+- 28.421 This calamity triggers an immediate check for city support for the primary victim.
+Fifteen tokens may not be used to support his cities during this check.
+If the primary victim has less than fifteen tokens on the board, Slave Revolt affects all of these tokens. - 28.4211 If the primary victim holds Theocracy or Mining five additional tokens may not be used for city support.
+The effects of Theocracy and Mining are cumulative. - 28.4212 If the primary victim holds Mythology or Enlightenment, five less tokens may not be used for city support.
+The effects of Mythology and Enlightenment are cumulative. - 28.422 Cities are reduced one at a time, with the newly available tokens being eligible to provide support for the victim's remaining cities.